Variables

 keywords as variable names.

-Variables can be read using the function var-get
+Variables can be read using the function var-get and changed using var-set.

 ;; Define an unsigned integer data var with an initial value of u0.